 Instead of making individual ones where you might not have the dishes for a crowd nor the patience for individual desserts, this recipe is made in a 9×13″ pan and will feed a huge crowd.

 You don’t need much of this decadent cake recipe, just the perfect scoop with the best apple brandy sauce ever and whipped cream or ice cream.
+You could also try our Rum & Raisin Bread Pudding, it also has that nice boozy hit for the holidays, and another favorite is our Best Ever Fruitcake Cookies.

-Another must have element is the dates that are first cooked up in water and brandy and then whirled into a puree in a food processor.
+Another must-have element is the dates that are first cooked up in water and brandy and then whirled into a puree in a food processor.

 Helpful Items for This Recipe